vengalraoguttha/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Children crossing  	| Road work      							|

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+This compares favorably to the accuracy on the test set of 94.1%, in the misclassifed image the correct label is in third position on probabilities ranking. this misclassification is done because the resized image is not clear. thus model accuracy on test set and that on above 5 images are aligning.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)